- How to Trust a Robot

 - “The Waubeen Annual Kanaranzi Kimball Day,” finalist in the 2017 Francine Ringold Awards for New Writers; summer 2018 in Nimrod International Journal

-- “The Man Who Harnessed the Sun,” top-three selection for the Arizona State University’s 2016 Frankenstein Bicentennial Fiction Competition
+- “Fusion: A Love Story,” top-three selection for the Arizona State University’s 2016 Frankenstein Bicentennial Fiction Competition

 - “Clay Pots,” finalist for the Psychopomp Magazine 2014 Short Fiction Award